OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/upgrading.md

 This is a traditional immutable contract that will remain frozen for ever on the blockchain, with mistakes, limited functionalities and everything.
-ZeppelinOS lets us opt-in to allow upgrades on our contracts, and open the doors to a more sustainable process for developing our projects.
+The OpenZeppelin SDK lets us opt-in to allow upgrades on our contracts, and open the doors to a more sustainable process for developing our projects.
 With upgrades we can make iterative releases, quickly adding small pieces of functionalities that we can adjust according to the always changing goals of our users; and of